Optimal Input Design for Affine Model Discrimination with Applications in Intention-Aware Vehicles: Introduction

 Specifically in the area of intention identification, passive methods have been investigated in \cite{Yong2014,Ziebart2009Planning,Nguyen2012Capir,Kumar2013Learning} to estimate human behavior or intent, and the obtained intention estimates are then used for control.
 The problem of intention identification was also considered for inter-vehicle applications, where a partially observable Markov decision process (POMDP) framework was proposed to estimate the driver's intention \cite{Lam2014Pomdp}.
-On the other hand, an active approach for identifying human intention in human-autonomous vehicle interactions was studied in \cite{Sadigh2016}, where the intentions of human drivers were estimated by applying a wide variety of inputs to the autonomous car and by observing the reactions of the human drivers to those excitations.

-\emph{2) Main Contributions:} We propose a novel optimization-based method for \emph{active} model discrimination through the design of optimal separating/discriminating inputs, which improves on a previous robust optimization formulation \cite{harirchi2017active} that turned out to be a feasible but conservative solution (i.e., the obtained input sequence is still separating but incurs a higher cost).
-In addition, we completely removed the need for some restrictive technical assumptions in \cite{harirchi2017active}, thus our exact formulation can obtain the optimal solution without any additional assumptions.
+On the other hand, an active approach for identifying human intention in human-autonomous vehicle interactions was studied in \cite{Sadigh2016}, where the intentions of human drivers were estimated by applying a wide variety of inputs to the autonomous car and by observing the reactions of the human drivers to those excitations. \\ \emph{2) Main Contributions:} {We propose a novel optimization-based method for non-conservative \emph{active} model discrimination through the design of optimal separating/discriminating inputs, which improves on a previous robust optimization formulation \cite{harirchi2017active}, in which the solution is conservative (i.e., the obtained input sequence is still separating but incurs a higher cost), if it exists.
 As in \cite{harirchi2017active}, our formulation applies to a general class of affine models with uncontrolled inputs that extends the class of models considered in \cite{Nikoukhah2006Auxiliary,Scott2014Input}, and considers a principled characterization of input and state constraints based on responsibilities of rational agents.

 We show that the active model discrimination problem can be recast as a bilevel optimization problem, which can then be reformulated as a tractable MILP problem (MIQP, in the case of a quadratic objective function) with the help of Special Ordered Set of degree 1 (SOS-1) constraints \cite{Beale1976Global}.
 Our approach guarantees the separation among affine models, while being optimal as opposed to the previously proposed conservative approach, but at the cost of higher computational complexity.
 A further feature of our approach is that we do not require or compute an explicit set representation of the states in contrast to existing approaches that consider polyhedral projections \cite{Nikoukhah2006Auxiliary} and zonotopes \cite{Scott2014Input}, which are known to be rather limiting.
 Finally, we compare our proposed approach with the conservative approach in \cite{harirchi2017active} in terms of computational complexity and optimality using examples of intention identification of other human-driven or autonomous vehicles approaching at an intersection and during a lane change on a highway.